Q: Can I use Slopegraide only with my Apple Watch or do I need to have my iPhone in my pocket?

 A: For best results, we strongly recommend that you wear your Slopegraide sensor as close to the middle of your midsection as possible.
 See the diagram below for further explanation.

-When the sensor is worn on your midsection, a level is created with your waistline, your two legs, and the ground you are standing on.
+When the sensor is worn on your midsection, a level is created with your lower body.

-As you stand on slope on the green, your hips will naturally tilt down the slope due to the effects of gravity.
+When you stand on slope, your hips will naturally tilt down the slope due to the effects of gravity.

 If the sensor is not located in the center of your midsection, the displayed values within the Slopegraide app may be inaccurate due to the position of the sensor.